sterlenjohnson/Headless-LMStudio-Server/CODE_OF_CONDUCT.md

 - **Avoid harassment** – No trolling, insulting, or demeaning remarks.
 - **Report issues** – If you experience or witness harassment, contact the project maintainers.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainers at `sterlenjohnson@example.com`.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Attribution